manvir720s/LittleLemon/README.md

 Little Lemon is a Full Stack Certification project developed as part of the Meta certification program.
 This project builds upon the Django framework and extends its functionality to include a MySQL database, an API for managing booking times, and a user-friendly interface for displaying available booking times.

 ## Features
+The Features I added to this project are listed below:

 - **MySQL Database**: Little Lemon integrates a MySQL database to efficiently store and manage booking data, ensuring data persistence and reliability.